 Today, there are several stablecoins to choose from.
 But by far the most popular and widely traded is tether (USDT), issued by a company of the same name.
 Of the three or four main stablecoin models, Tether follows the I.O.U. model, where virtual coins are supposed to represent actual money and be redeemable at any time.
 It all sounds well and good, but for one thing: There is no evidence to suggest Tether is fully backed.

-Currently, there are 1.9 billion tether in circulation.
-(Note: I originally wrote this in January 2019.
-As of mid-December 2020, there are more than $20 billion worth of tethers in circulation.)
+Currently, there are 1.9 billion tethers in circulation.
+(Note: I originally wrote this article in January 2019.
+As of June 2021, there are now more than 60 billion tethers in circulation.)
 That means, there should be a corresponding $1.9 billion tucked away in one or more bank accounts somewhere.
 Bitfinex, the crypto exchange closely linked to Tether, claims the money exists, but has yet to provide an official audit to support those claims.
-(We have seen snapshots of bank account balances at certain points in time, but these are not real audits.)
+(We have seen snapshots of bank account balances at certain points in time, but these are not full audits.)

 More troubling, the issuance of tethers correlates with the rapid run up in price of bitcoin from April to December 2017 when bitcoin peaked at nearly $20,000.
 If authorities were to step in and freeze the bank accounts underlying tether, it is hard to guess what impact that could have on crypto markets at large.